StingraySoftware/HENDRICS/README.md

 ** BEWARE!
 STILL UNDER TESTING.
 USE WITH CARE IN PRODUCTION!**

 These tools are a stripped-down version of a huge and messy library of timing codes I've developed in the years.
 They contain what is needed for a quick look at the timing properties of an X-ray source.
 This software is **heavily focused on NuSTAR**, and it's mostly for educational purposes.
 Everything can be generalized to any point, but here I tried to focus on what can be useful to people making their first steps on NuSTAR timing data.
-I also decided to use very few external libraries in order to make the installation easier, at the cost of losing some (well, a lot of) performance, in particular in I/O.
+I also decided to use very few external libraries in order to make the installation easier.

 ## Notes for the users
 **If you use this software in a publication** please write something along these lines in the acknowledgements: "This work made use of the MaLTPyNT software for timing analysis".
 In particular **if you use the cospectrum**, please refer to Bachetti et al., _ApJ_, in press ([arXiv:1409.3248](http://arxiv.org/abs/1409.3248)).